International Sea Glass Association Professional Members

 Katie Carrin offers beautiful and elegant unique artisan crafted sea glass, gemstone and pearl jewelry.
 Each of her rare genuine sea glass and beach glass necklaces and earrings are hand-crafted.
 She pours through sea glass from the North Sea of England finding the perfect pieces and matches beautiful gemstones and freshwater pearls in the perfect hue and shape to compliment these amazing beach glass pieces.
 She designs sea glass jewelry to fit every occasion including beach wedding jewelry for brides and bridesmaids as well as gifts for moms, birthdays, anniversaries or just a special gift for yourself someone you love.

 Following the launch of his book Pure Sea Glass in 2004, Richard was invited to speak at the first-ever sea glass festival, held in Massachusetts in late 2004.
-By early 2006, he helped found the North American Sea Glass Association (NASGA) and assisted with their inaugural national sea glass festival in California.
+By early 2005, he helped found the North American Sea Glass Association (NASGA) and assisted with their inaugural national sea glass festival in California in 2006.
 He initially served as NASGA vice-president, then later as president of the association.

 His well-researched book won first-place for non-fiction in 2006 from Writer’s Digest and drew media attention throughout North America from media outlets such as Parade Magazine, Coastal Living, Martha Stewart Living, Smithsonian Magazine, The Boston Globe, The Washington Post, and The New York Times as well as many regional publications.
 Guest appearances on the Martha Stewart show and NPR station WYPR inspired his later sequel, The Lure of Sea Glass, which captures the essence of why people collect these unique treasures.